lawrennd/old_talks/_ml/includes/double-descent.md

 \subsection{Double Descent}

-\notes{One of Breiman's ideas for improving predictive performance is known as Bagging.
+\notes{One of Breiman's ideas for improving predictive performance is known as bagging [@Breiman:bagging96].
 The idea is to train a number of models on the data such that they overfit (high variance).
 Then average the predictions of these models.
 The models are trained on different bootstrap samples and their predictions are aggregated giving us the acronym, Bagging.
-By combining decision trees with Bagging we recover Random Forests}
+By combining decision trees with bagging we recover Random Forests.}

 \notes{Bias and variance can be estimated through the Bootstrap, and the traditional view has been that there's a form of Goldilocks